amitshekhariitbhu/RxJava2-Android-Samples/README.md

 compile 'io.reactivex.rxjava2:rxandroid:2.0.0-RC1'
 ```

-# RxJava2 Tutorials
+# RxJava2 Tutorials present in this sample project

-Using CompositeDisposable as CompositeSubscription and Subscription have
+Example using CompositeDisposable as CompositeSubscription and Subscription have
 been removed.

-Using RxJava2 for Android by implementing few examples using RxJava2.

-Using RxJava2 operators such as:
+Example using RxJava2 operators such as:

 * MAP
 * ZIP